Network Security #

 - Forward requests

-- Due to centraliztions of forwarding requests, you can take actions on these request or responses.
+- Due to centralization of forwarding requests, you can take actions on these requests or responses.

 - Actions